 Talkspace is a healthcare company offering its members convenient and affordable access to a fully-credentialed network of highly qualified providers.
 We are a leading virtual behavioral health company and, since Talkspace's founding in 2012, we have connected millions of patients with licensed mental health providers across a wide and growing spectrum of care through virtual counseling, psychotherapy and psychiatry.
-We created a purpose-built platform to address the vast, unmet and growing demand for mental health services of our members, serving our business-to-business ("B2B") channel, comprised of large health plans and employee assistance programs ("health plan clients") such as Aetna, Cigna, Premera and Optum and large enterprise clients such as Google and Expedia (collectively, our "clients"), who offer their employees and insured members access to our platform while their employer is under an active contract with Talkspace, or at in-network reimbursement rates, where applicable, and our business-to-consumer ("B2C") channel, comprised of individual consumers who subscribe directly to our platform.
+We created a purpose-built platform to address the vast, unmet and growing demand for mental health services of our members, serving our payor clients ("Payor"), comprised of health plans and employee assistance programs such as Aetna, Cigna, and Optum, who offer their insured members access to our platform at in-network reimbursement rates, our Direct-to-Enterprise clients ("DTE") comprised of enterprise clients such as Google, the University of Kentucky and the New York City Department of Health and Mental Hygiene, who offer their enterprise members access to our platform while their enterprise is under an active contract with Talkspace, and individual consumers ("Consumer") who subscribe directly to our platform.

-As of December 31, 2022, we had over 62,000 active members receiving care through our B2B and B2C channels, with over 92 million B2B eligible lives and over 15,000 B2C active members.
-For the year ended December 31, 2022, our clinicians completed 426,400 B2B sessions related to members covered by our health plan clients, as compared to 273,700 completed B2B sessions for the year ended December 31, 2021.
-Please refer to the "Key Business Metrics" section below for a description of active members and B2B eligible lives.
+As of December 31, 2023, we had approximately 131 million eligible lives compared to 92 million eligible lives as of December 31, 2022.
+As of December 31, 2023, we had approximately 11,700 consumer active members compared to approximately 15,400 consumer active members as of December 31, 2022.
+For the year ended December 31, 2023, our clinicians completed 850,600 sessions for members covered under our Payor clients, as compared to 426,400 completed sessions for the year ended December 31, 2022.
+Please refer to the "Key Business Metrics" section below for a description of eligible lives and consumer active members.